Work with us

 Volunteer at TPAS

 For over 30 years we have been helping people with their pension problems and questions.
-And we have been fortunate that so many volunteers have wanted to help us do this.
-You can use your knowledge and expertise in a variety of ways.
+And we have been fortunate that so many volunteers have wanted to help us do this by giving their time for free.
+You can use your knowledge and expertise in a variety of ways including answering calls on our helpline from members of the public.
+If you are interested in joining a fantastic team, learning new experiences and generally want to help members of the public please see our contact details below.

 We also have a regular and ongoing need for expert review and input to the production of our technical material.
 Pensions' legislation and practices are constantly evolving and we need to update our material accordingly.
 It’s therefore very helpful to have a fresh pair of eyes to review items we draft or come up with suggestions on topics that need to be covered.
 If you would be interested in assisting in this way please let us know and our Policy & Technical team will be in touch to discuss further